 The document explains that Mr Zelensky personally asked Ms Metsola to establish an EP representative office in Ukraine, when she visited the Lviv region in the west of the country in early March.
 The issue was also raised by Verkhovna Rada Chairman Ruslan Stefanchuk in late April.

-In another development, European Council President Charles Michel said during his visit to Kiev on November 21 that he expects the EU Summit in December to make a positive decision on starting negotiations on Ukraine's accession to the EU.
+In another development, European Council President Charles Michel, during his visit to Kiev on November 21, said he expects the EU Summit in December to make a positive decision on starting negotiations on Ukraine's accession to the EU.

 Earlier, on November 8, President of the European Commission Ursula von der Leyen announced a recommendation to the EU Council to start negotiations with Moldova and Ukraine on the admission of these two countries and to grant Georgia candidate status.

 The recommendation to start negotiations comes with the emphasis that Ukraine must meet a number of conditions.
-Asked whether it was possible for Ukraine to join the EU by at least 2030, the head of the European Commission said the process was not determined by a date .
+Asked whether Ukraine could join the EU by at least 2030, the head of the European Commission said the process was not defined by a date .

 Minh Duc (According to Euractiv, TASS)